DUIAggressive. Diligent. Confident.

 Virginia Beach DUI Defense Attorneys

 Virginia does not deal lightly with drunk and drugged drivers.
-As you fight your DUI charges, make sure that you do so with a DUI lawyer from McCormack & McCormack by your side.
+As you fight your DUI charges, ensure you do so with a DUI lawyer from McCormack & McCormack.
 If you choose to work with us, you will receive aggressive defense from a team who will remain at your side.
 Contact us at (888) 490-0876.

-Driving under the influence (DUI) of alcohol and drugs is a danger not only to the driver and their passengers, but to anyone else sharing the roads.
+Driving under the influence (DUI) of alcohol and drugs is a danger to the driver and their passengers and anyone else sharing the roads.
 That is why the commonwealth of Virginia has very strict and harsh laws regarding the punishment of DUI offenders.

-Anyone who is found to be driving with a blood-alcohol content (BAC) of 0.08% or higher can be arrested for driving under the influence.
-If you are under 21, however, you can be arrested for a BAC of 0.02% or higher since Virginia is a "zero tolerance" state.
+Anyone driving with a blood-alcohol content (BAC) of 0.08% or higher can be arrested for driving under the influence.
+However, if you are under 21, you can be arrested for a BAC of 0.02% or higher since Virginia is a "zero tolerance" state.
 A person may also be arrested for DUI even if their BAC is less than .08.
 Additionally, if narcotics are found in a blood test, you might be arrested for DUI-D (Driving Under the Influence – Drugs).

-What are the Penalties for DUI in Virginia Beach?
+What are the Penalties for a DUI in Virginia?

 For a first DUI offense, an offender is facing: